ileen123/Thresholds-Dashboard/documentation/CUSTOM_THRESHOLDS_FIX.md

 # Custom Thresholds Clearing - Final Solution

 ## Problem
 Manual slider adjustments were persisting even after changing the problem or risk level.
-They should only persist during normal navigation.
+Additionally, after clearing customThresholds, sliders were defaulting to "respiratoire insufficientie" values instead of the current problem's values.

-## Root Cause
+## Root Causes (Three Bugs)
-The `customThresholds` data was being saved when users manually adjusted sliders, but was never being cleared when the problem or risk level changed.
-The slider component would reload these saved values on every page load, making manual adjustments "sticky" across problem changes.
+1. **customThresholds persistence**: The `customThresholds` data was being saved when users manually adjusted sliders, but was never being cleared when the problem or risk level changed.
+2. **Global variables initialization bug**: The `initializeGlobalParameterVariables()` function was looking for the problem in global localStorage instead of using the patient-specific medical info, causing it to always fall back to "respiratoire insufficientie" defaults.
+3. **Slider threshold configuration bug**: The `getThresholdsConfiguration()` and `getConfigData()` methods were hardcoded to use 'respiratoire-insufficientie' as the baseline problem, ignoring the patient's actual problem.

 ## Solution

-### Where customThresholds Are Cleared
+### 1. Clear customThresholds When Configuration Changes
 Custom thresholds are now cleared in **two specific places** on the `alarm-overview.html` page:

-1. **When Problem Changes** (`updateOrganCirclesBasedOnProblem` function):
+**When Problem Changes** (`updateOrganCirclesBasedOnProblem` function):
 ```javascript
 if (currentMedicalInfo.customThresholds) {
     console.log('🗑️ PROBLEM CHANGE: Clearing all customThresholds');